inflection-zone/wisdom-zone/platform-engineering/Pulumi/Pulumi Document.md

   You’ll be prompted to make sure you really want to delete these resources.
 This can take a minute or two; Pulumi waits until all resources are shut down and deleted before it considers the destroy operation to be complete.

 # AWS Infra for Schoool-app

 * In this, I have written simple application which will access a mysql database.
 We have to deploy it over Amazon ECS cluster using Pulumi-typescript.
-One may find this apllication code here: https://github.com/Priyanka-Inflectionzone/school-app.git
+One may find this application code here: https://github.com/Priyanka-Inflectionzone/school-app.git

 * Steps to deploy this appliction over aws using pulumi, we have to follow these steps:
- 1. Create am AWS IAM user account with administrative access policy.
+ 1. Create an AWS IAM user account with administrative access policy.
 Configure your AWS CLI for this account.
  2. Create an ECR repository called "school-app".
 For this follow these steps:
   i.
 Login into your AWS management console.
 Go to services & search for ECR. ii.
 In ECR, click on "Create repository".
 Fill the details as shown in following image.